atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

 Introduction
 ************

-It is expected that the :ref:`Hello World <HelloWorld>` example is known.
+In this chapter, it is assumed that the :ref:`Hello World <HelloWorld>` example is known by the reader.

-The :ref:`Hello World <HelloWorld>` example is simple indeed, but it has some idiosyncrasies:
+Although the  :ref:`Hello World <HelloWorld>` example is simple, it has some idiosyncrasies which are:

 - The HelloworldSubsriber needs to be started before HelloworldPublisher.
 - The HelloworldSubsriber polls for data.